CenterAIResearch/SYN_DATA_QTc/README.md

 - The modified metrics can be found in the `utils/performance_metrics_edited.py` file.

-- For a comprehensive understanding of the changes and their implications, please review the `README` file in the `utils` directory.
+- For a comprehensive understanding of the changes, please review the `README` file in the `utils` directory.

 \* IMPORTANT: The original QTc dataset contains PHI (Personal Health Information) and it is protected by HIPPA compliance and is not be shared in this repository.
 Please get in touch with AISupport@csmc.edu for more information.
 The purpose of this repository is to document the code and methods to reproduce the results described in the paper.